 Text messages may appear to be secure, but for healthcare organizations, texts need to be more than secure.
-Text messaging needs to be HIPAA compliant.
+Text messaging needs to be HIPAA-friendly.
 Let’s discover whether standard text messages can meet HIPAA’s legal standards.

 When it comes to HIPAA’s data access regulations, texts fall short of the legal standard.
 HIPAA requires that data transfer systems control who has access to the information you’re sending.
 Unfortunately, while you can decide what phone number receives a text, you can’t control who ends up reading it.
 If someone can unlock a patient’s phone, they can read private messages sent to that phone.

 Compounding this lack of access restrictions is the fact that you can’t conduct a data audit on standard text messaging services.
 These audits are a major component of HIPAA compliance because they can reveal security gaps and data breaches.

 Since you can’t control or run a data audit on who accesses a text, your messages could be compromised without you even knowing.
 You need to set up safeguards so this can’t happen, but standard texts can make adding safeguards impossible.